by Ann D. Baus

 More than anything, Flor Macias wants to be a curandera like her grandma, Abuelita, and heal people with plants and other natural products.
 So when Abuelita gives Flor a squeaky old pushcart for her twelfth birthday, Flor is sure her gift can only mean one thing…she’ll be helping Abuelita at her new curandera stall in the marketplace.

-Funny, suspenseful and delightfully heartwarming, Curandera Girl is a coming-of-age story about making choices and doing the right thing even when the right thing isn’t always pleasant.
+Funny, suspenseful and delightfully heartwarming, Curandera Girl is a middle-grade fiction story about making choices and doing the right thing even when the right thing isn’t always pleasant.

 COMING SOON!